cShellPro/ZaDEX/README.md

 # ZarDEX
 ZarDex is a decentralized crypto exchange based in Switzerland, with a low swap fee of 0.09% on the Ethereum Mainnet.
-No registration or minimum wallet balance required.
-U.S. customers are welcome.
+No registration or minimum crypto wallet balance is required and U.S. customers are welcome.

 All major wallets and creadit card payment gateways such as MoonPay, Apple Pay, Google Pay and PayPal are supported by the ZarDEX App.